My life philosophy: 52 lessons from 52 years

 - You don't need permission.
 When we're young, we wait for our parents and teachers to say it's okay to do the things we want to do.
 As an adult, you don't need permission from anybody else.
 Do you want to quit your job and travel the world?
 Do it.
 Do you want to learn how to ride a motorcycle?
 Do it.
 Don't wait for somebody else to give you the go-ahead.
 You are the only one who needs to give yourself permission to do these things.

 - Don't let fear guide your decision-making process.
 My girlfriend Kim told me this on one of our first dates, and it echoes something my accountant once told me.
 He says that too many people make money moves based solely on the tax repercussions.
 “That's dumb,” he told me.
 “You should do what you want because you want to, not because of the tax hit.”
 This applies in all aspects of life.
 Make decisions based on what you want to do.
 Move toward something, not away from something.

 - Action cures fear.
 Thought creates fear; action cures it.
 What we're actually afraid of is the unknown.
 We like certainty, and choosing to do something with an uncertain outcome makes us nervous.
 Taking the first step can be scary, but each additional step becomes easier and easier.
 When you act, you remove the mystery.
 Action creates confidence.
 It creates motivation.
 (Most people think motivation comes before action.
 They're wrong.
-Action leads to motivation.)
+Action creates motivation.)
 [This is an old idea but this phrasing is from The Magic of Thinking Big.]

 - Action is character.
 If you never did anything, you wouldn't be anybody.
 Superman is a superhero because he does heroic things, not because he talks about doing them.
 And a writer is a writer because she writes, not because she talks about writing.
 What we say doesn't matter; it's what we do that counts.
 We are what we repeatedly do.
 [From F. Scott Fitzgerald's notes on The Last Tycoon.]